 We go a step further by ending every video by verbally calling people to action and pointing them to the link in the corner of the video (a YouTube card) or by clicking the link in the description.

 The idea is that by doing both, people who like your video and really do want more related content simply can’t miss it because I’m instructing them on what to do next.

 In addition to the high level process, we also picked up some tips for the videos themselves that we thought were important.

-Here are a few key things we try to stick to:
+Here are a few key youtube marketing tips we try to stick to:

 One Long Video, Many Short Videos

 This is the “bracelet and charm” idea in practice.
 Each long tail keyword video we try to just share one tip with the viewer, rather than taking a deep dive into the topic.

 In a recent recording, we did a video that was targeted at “marketing ideas for restaurants.”

 I gave a brief intro of myself, then I shared one marketing idea from our list of 17 free marketing ideas that I thought was most relevant for restaurants, and finally I made a brief call to action at the end that they could download 16 other ideas to market their business.
 Like before, this would take them to a landing page asking for their email, and then send them a PDF of all 17 ideas.